 - 1/3 cup large flake oatmeal

-Tightly pack the bread cubes into the buttered baking dish and set aside.
+Butter a 7×11-inch baking dish.
+Pack the bread cubes into the buttered baking dish and set aside.
 They may be quite crammed but if they’re layered in some spots that’s okay.

 Lightly beat the eggs in a large bowl.
 Add the milk, maple syrup, vanilla and cinnamon and stir until everything is smoothly incorporated.
 Stir in the dark chocolate bits.
 Yay for you — you just made a custard!

 Carefully and slowly pour the custard all over the dish of bread, giving it time to soak in.
 Cover the dish with plastic wrap or foil and place it in the refrigerator overnight or for at least a few hours.